hoangtv1899/ParFlow-NN/Readme.md

 Install [anaconda](https://www.anaconda.com/products/individual) or
 [miniconda](https://docs.conda.io/en/latest/miniconda.html) for your platform and then use the supplied `environment.yml` to create and activate the environment.
+Install the parflow-nn package inside this environment.
 ```
 conda env create -f environment.yml
 conda activate parflow_nn
+pip install -e .
 ```

+We recommend installing the `parflow-nn` package in `develop` mode (the `-e` flag in `pip install -e .`) while this package is actively under development, so that you can tweak your local copy of the code easily if you need to, and observe the changes.

 If you wish to leverage an available GPU, install the `tensorflow-gpu` package.
 ```